Time-resolved measurements of surface spin-wave pulses at millikelvin temperatures

-Figure~\ref{fig:fig3}b shows the results of a simulation of the response of the experimental system calculated based on Eq.~\ref{eq:dispersion}.
-These calculations are made as follows: The simulated input signal is an ideal version of the real signal, that is, a microwave frequency carrier tone with a $30\,\ns$ square pulse envelope and with a small offset to account for imperfect mixer calibration.
-This input signal is Fourier transformed, and for each frequency component, the phase velocity is calculated.
+Figure~\ref{fig:fig3}(b) shows the results of a simulation of the response of the experimental system calculated on the basis of Eq.~\ref{eq:dispersion}.
+These calculations are performed as follows: Like the experimental pulse, the simulated input signal is constructed by our multiplying a continuous-wave carrier signal with a $30\,\ns$ square envelope.
+A very small offset is added to the square pulse (before multiplication) to account for imperfect mixer calibration in the experiment.
+This input signal is Fourier transformed and, for each frequency component, the phase velocity is calculated.
 The arrival time of each frequency component at the output antenna is then determined from the phase velocity and the distance between the antennae.
-The time-dependent signal is reconstructed via an inverse Fourier transform, after which the processes of filtering and down-conversion are mimicked.
-To avoid over-fitting, the antennae and sample box are treated as being ideal, save a $k$-dependent coupling factor between the antennae and the YIG, obtained from the antenna geometry.
-The ratio between antenna-yig coupling and antenna-antenna coupling is set manually to resemble the data.
+A delay in time is equivalent to a phase shift in Fourier space, and thus the $k$-dependent travel time is implemented by multiplying the Fourier component by $e^{-i\omega d/ v_p}$, $d$ being the inter-antenna distance ($6\, \mm$ for the sample in Fig.~\ref{fig:fig3}), and $v_p$ the phase velocity of the magnon at that particular frequency.
+The propagation loss of surface waves is expected to be a function of time only \cite{Stancil2009}.
+Therefore, waves of different $k$ values experience different amounts of loss when traveling the same inter-antenna distance because of their different phase velocities.
+This is taken into account in the simulations by multiplying the Fourier components by $e^{-d/(v_p T_{L})}$, where $T_{L}$ is the characteristic frequency-independent \cite{Stancil2009} loss time.
+The time-dependent signal at the output antenna is reconstructed via an inverse Fourier transform, after which the analog and digital signal processing applied to the data as described above is mimicked.
+To avoid overfitting, the antennae and sample box are treated as being ideal, save for a $k$-dependent coupling factor between the antennae and the YIG, which we take, according to \cite{Stancil2009}, to be of the form $J_0(k w/2)$, where $J_0$ is the zeroth-order Bessel function.
+The ratio between antenna-YIG coupling and antenna-antenna coupling is tuned manually to resemble the data.